When our safety cameras detect speeding, they capture images and information about the speeding vehicle.

 We won’t share the information our safety cameras collect in test mode with any third parties, other than our technology providers.

-Safety cameras also collect non-personal information for research and statistical analysis into roading activity.
-This includes information about vehicle types, counts and speeds, offence counts, and camera performance metrics.
-The data we collect for this purpose doesn’t identify individuals or include personal information.
+Safety cameras also collect information for research and statistical analysis into roading activity.
+This includes information about vehicle types, counts, speeds, offence counts, more general compliance levels, and camera performance metrics.
+When we're using camera data for research purposes, we use anonymised and/or non-personal information.
 We keep it for as long as it’s useful for research purposes.

 We release anonymised data sets through our Open Data Portal.